-From 1 July 2024, all hotels and clubs with more than 20 Gaming Machine Entitlements will be required to have at least one Responsible Gambling Officer (RGO) on duty when gaming machines are in operation.
-Venues with significantly more gaming machines will be required to staff more RGOs.
+All hotels and clubs with more than 20 Gaming Machine Entitlements are required to have at least one Responsible Gambling Officer (RGO) on duty when gaming machines are in operation.
+Venues with more gaming machines are required to staff more RGOs.

 RGOs must complete Advanced Responsible Conduct of Gambling training.

 All hotel and club staff, including those working on the floor and senior management, have a shared responsibility to proactively engage with patrons and monitor for potential gambling harm.
-An RGO will be expected to have a higher level of responsibility than other gaming staff on the floor.
+An RGO is expected to have a higher level of responsibility than other gaming staff on the floor.

 RGO duties include:

-It will be prohibited for an employer to take adverse action against an RGO for carrying out their duties.
+It is prohibited for an employer to take adverse action against an RGO for carrying out their duties.
 Adverse action may include the termination of employment or otherwise causing detriment to the employee.

 If you hold significantly more GMEs than the number of gaming machines you are operating, you may be eligible to apply for a variation to the number of Responsible Gambling Officers (RGO) your venue needs.